Sleep Apnea and Bruxism: What You Need to Know

 As many as one in three people suffer from bruxism, a condition causing grinding of the teeth during sleep.
 Recently, research has shown that many people who with bruxism can experience TMJ and may also be suffering from obstructive sleep apnea (OSA).
 Up to 80 percent of the one in 15 people estimated to suffer from OSA do not even realize they have the condition.

-In this article, we’ll tell you what you need to know about bruxism and OSA and what you can do to better manage these conditions.
+In this article, we’ll tell you what you need to know about bruxism and OSA and what you can do to better manage these conditions which should help with your overall wellness and well being.

 Obstructive Sleep Apnea is a condition that causes an individual to stop breathing as many as thirty times an hour while asleep.
 Soft tissue in the throat area blocks the airway, causing snoring, gasping or choking as the individual stops breathing.
 Sometimes the individual will wake with the breathing interruptions.
 Often, they do not wake and can be unaware they are suffering from the condition.